hashicorp/nomad/README.md

 * **Flexible Workloads**: Nomad has extensible support for task drivers, allowing it to run containerized, virtualized, and standalone applications.
 Users can easily start Docker containers, VMs, or application runtimes like Java.
-Nomad supports Linux, Windows, BSD and OSX, providing the flexibility to run any workload.
+Nomad supports Linux, Windows, BSD, and OSX, providing the flexibility to run any workload.

 * **Built for Scale**: Nomad was designed from the ground up to support global scale